 Import Data page

-In the Upload Type list, click Redistribtuion Shipment between Biobank.
+In the Upload Type list, click Redistribution Shipment between Biobank.

 Click Browse below the File Location field, and then select the redistribution shipment spreadsheet that you want to upload.

 The path of the template that you select appears on the right of the Browse button.